Purple-Lemons/MOREIO/README.txt

+**This Project Was Was Designed and Submitted as part of a university course, hence the odd form of the README**

 This is MOREIO, an artificial neural network potentialy capable of performing various tasks, although currently is limited to playing a bad platformer game over and over, which I also wrote (hastily).
 The name comes from MAR/IO a neural network which plays Super
 Mario Brothers, which this ANN is inspired by but not based off of.